Weslaco Independent School District

 Weslaco Independent School District is a school district headquartered in Weslaco, Texas (USA).

-WISD serves the city of Weslaco, a western portion of the city of Mercedes, and several unincorporated communities in Hidalgo County.
+It was created in 1921 after the city (established in 1919) successfully petitioned the state legislature to separate from Donna and their district.
+The district serves the city of Weslaco, a western portion of the city of Mercedes, and several unincorporated communities in Hidalgo County.
 This includes much of Midway South (sections east of South Midway Road), a portion of Midway North, Villa Verde, Olivarez, Llano Grande, and the WISD part of Mila Doce.